Shark bites diver at Point Defiance Zoo; first since 1989

-A diver was bitten by a sandbar shark while doing maintenance work at Point Defiance Zoo & Aquarium on Monday, the News Tribune reports.
+TACOMA -- A diver was bitten by a sandbar shark on Monday while he was performing regular maintenance work inside the shark tank at the Point Defiance Zoo and Aquarium.

-The diver was a trained volunteer and was with a dive safety officer when the shark bit him.
-He is currently receiving treatment at Tacoma General Hospital.
-While his condition remains unknown, officials say he was alert and conscious after the incident Monday morning.
+The diver, who was a trained volunteer, is being treated at Tacoma General Hospital.

-The zoo has canceled future open-water dives until the Diving Control Board reaches a conclusion as to what happened.
-Officials are not sure why the shark bit the diver.
+Zoo officials did not know his condition.
+They expect him to be released soon.
+He will not lose his finger.

+"We're sure we followed all the safety protocols," said Dr. Karen Goodrowe, the zoo's curator.
+"Nothing is going to happen to the shark.
+It was being a shark."

-This encounter was the first shark bite in the exhibit since it opened in 1989.
+This is the first time a shark has bitten anyone in the 28 years since the zoo opened the shark tank exhibit.

+Divers perform maintenance inside the water every other week, replacing things like coral and other underwater objects.

+While the zoo is investigating what happened, it has suspended all diving in the shark tank.

 © 2017 KING-TV